HiPerCoRe/KTT/documentation/ktt_api.md

 Returns id assigned to kernel by tuner.

 * `size_t addKernelFromFile(const std::string& filePath, const std::string& kernelName, const DimensionVector& globalSize, const DimensionVector& localSize)`:
-Adds new kernel to tuner from source inside file.
-Requires specification of kernel name (matching the one inside kernel source) and default global / local thread sizes.
-Returns id assigned to kernel by tuner.
+Similar to previous method, but loads kernel source from a file.

 * `void setKernelArguments(const size_t kernelId, const std::vector<size_t>& argumentIds)`:
-Sets kernel arguments for specified kernel by providing corresponding argument ids (returned by argument addition methods).
+Sets kernel arguments for specified kernel by providing corresponding argument ids returned by argument addition methods.
-Different kernels can have same arguments assigned (copies of arguments for each kernel will be made during the tuning process).
+Different kernels can have same arguments assigned.
+Copies of arguments for each kernel will be made during the tuning process.
 Argument ids must be specified in order of their declaration inside kernel source.
 Argument ids must be unique.